-- Visits also include contacts with existing hospitalized patients, when health center medical staff "follow" the patient during the hospital stay as physician of record or where they provide consultation to the physician of record.
-This applies when the health center pays medical staff and bills the patient either for the specific service or through a global fee. - A health center may not count more than one inpatient visit per patient per day regardless of how many clinic providers see the patient or how often they do so. - When a patient's first encounter is in a hospital, respite care, or a similar facility that is not specifically approved as a service delivery site under the scope of the grant/designation by BPHC, none of the services for that patient are counted in the UDS.
+- Visits also include contacts with existing hospitalized patients, when health center medical staff "follow" the patient during the hospital stay as provider of record or when they provide consultation to the provider of record.
+This applies when the health center pays medical staff and bills the patient either for the specific service or through a global fee. - When a patient's first encounter is in a hospital, in respite care, or in a similar facility that is not specifically approved in Form 5B as a service delivery site under the scope of the Health Center Program, none of the services for that patient are counted in the UDS.